 If you are convicted of a Colorado sex offense, the judge has the discretion to sentence you to probation and Colorado’s sex offender intensive supervision program unless:

-- Your sex offense was a “crime of violence,”
+- Your sexual offense was a “crime of violence,”

 - You are subject to sentencing as a Colorado habitual sex offender, or